 Best Steaks in Singapore: The Finest Restaurants and Eateries For Premium and Affordable Beef Cuts

 Maybe it’s our caveman instincts, but we can think of few things in life better than biting into a juicy, marbled hunk of beef.
+And if you’re the sort who obsesses over provenance as much as the perfect sear, start with our guide to excellent delis and butcheries in Singapore for droolworthy meat before it even hits the grill.
 Whether you’re partial to tomahawk or T-bone, here’s our cut of what we reckon to be the finest joints sizzling up steaks in Singapore.
-Divided into premium and affordable picks, this carnivore’s handbook has something for all budgets.
+This carnivore’s handbook has something for all budgets.

 Butcher’s Block

 Decked in cobalt blue paneling and glinting gold accents, Butcher’s Block is way more chic than your usual dark-hued chophouse.
 Along one wall stretches a gleaming, hundreds-strong display of natural wines; the opposite wall frames an open kitchen, where Chef Rémy Lefebvre sears up sustainably-sourced steaks over a wood fire.
-For sharing, there’s a well-marbled Rangers Valley Wagyu WX MBS 7 Côte de Boeuf (S$299 for 1.2kg) that practically melts on the tongue; for smaller cuts, think the flavourful Angus Grass-Fed 28D Dry-Aged Irish John Stone sirloin (S$118 for 450g).
-Check out our review here.
+For sharing, there’s a well-marbled Rangers Valley Wagyu WX MBS 7 Côte de Boeuf that practically melts on the tongue; for smaller cuts, think the flavourful Angus Grass-Fed 28D Dry-Aged Irish John Stone sirloin.
+Check out our review on Butcher’s Block.

 Bedrock Bar & Grill